 The company has also clarified certain specifications for the printer and the SPD metal printing process.
-It has a build volume of 300x300x100 mm and Iron and support powders cost $5 per pound.
-They claim that it works with high-carbon steel, copper-iron, copper-nickel, mild steel, copper-silver, copper-gold, silver-gold, gold-nickel and silver-nickel.
-Similarly, mild steel would require a higher temperature kiln, whereas metals like aluminum, stainless steel, titanium, would require further research and a kiln with controlled atmosphere, like vacuum and argon.
-It’s an impressive range of metals, nonetheless.
+It has a build volume of 300 x 300 x 100 mm and support powders cost $5 per pound.
+Printable materials are: high-carbon steel, copper-iron, copper-nickel, mild steel, copper-silver, copper-gold, silver-gold, gold-nickel and silver-nickel.

 Selective Powder Deposition Technology

 As we reported previously: the printer uses a multi-step process requiring the production of a crucible from sand and metal powders.
 Users have to then process this crucible into the eventual product.
-The printer does away with a lot of the standard parts expected of additive manufacturing.
-It has no fans, heat beds, and hot ends for example.
-It boasts a 0.3mm layer resolution and has a 1mm pourer (its alternative for a hot end).
+It boasts a 0.3mm layer resolution and has a 1mm pourer.

-The process also requires post-processing.
-Iro3D state that “after filling the crucible with the powders, you would need to bake it in a kiln.
+In regards to post-processing, Iro3D states that “after filling the crucible with the powders, you would need to bake it in a kiln.
 For high-carbon steel the temperature is 1250°C, hold time is 3 hours.
 For copper-iron and copper-nickel the temperature is 1184°C, hold time is 2 hours.”
 Inside the kiln, the filler metal melts and the metal powder absorbs it due to capillary action.

 The capillary action creates adhesive force to overpower the cohesive force and create an attraction between liquid metal particles and powder metal.
 Consequently, the liquid metal fills up the gaps between the powdered particles brings those particles up to the same temperature to form a kind of eutectic alloy.
 This is one of the reasons sand it used, since it’s so dissimilar to metal powder it can’t undergo capillary action.